FLEX: I get the sense we’re talking about more than bodybuilding here.Advertisement

 FLEX: How does the pursuit of the Sandow tie into this for you?

 KAI GREENE: I was a little black kid from the projects.
 I was a young man, a ward of the state taken away from my biological parent, living in group homes and grappling with a whole bunch of challenges and issues ahead of me.
 Now let’s think about that little kid.
 His prospects weren’t rosy.
 But people early in his life encouraged him to bodybuild.
 They didn’t think he’d go as far in the sport as he has.
 They didn’t think he’d be a serious Mr. Olympia contender.
 Those early counselors and teachers in those facilities and institutions saw a little kid who liked to do pushups and brought him bodybuilding magazines they would’ve otherwise thrown out.
 I believe they were acknowledging the possibility that life didn’t have to turn out the way it looked like it was going to for that young man.
 I believe they felt if that kid was willing and able to develop his discipline he might be able to garner the tools he’d need to save his own life.
-They were right. - FLEXFind the right supplements for your diet and fitness goals at GNC Live Well.
+They were right. - FLEXTrain to get huge!
+See what Steve Kuclo does for size and strength.